MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 4. On the **Export File Format** screen, select **DER encoded binary X.509 (.CER)**, and then select **Next**.
 5. On the **File to Export** screen, enter a name for your certificate and select **Next**.
 6. Select **Finish** to complete the **Certificate Export Wizard**.
 7. Locate the exported certificate.
-Select and hold the certificate and select **Install Certificate** to open the **Certificate Import Wizard**.
+Right-click the certificate and select **Install Certificate**.

     ![Screenshot of click install Certificate.](./media/back-up-vmware/install-certificate.png)